NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ### Step 5.
 Predicting Drug-resistance
 **Step 5**: Great!
 We have an assembly and we have annotated it.
 How are the assemblies useful for downstream analysis?
 For bacteria specifically, genome assemblies can be input into specialist software to mass screen the contigs (bits of the assembly) for antimicrobial resistance genes, virulence genes or plasmids. **Abricate** is a handy suite of tools that can help us do this by scanning databases of these genes.
-Some resistance genes:
+To identify resistance genes:
 ```
 mkdir abricate_results
 abricate --db resfinder --quiet flye_output/assembly.fasta > abricate_results/resistance_results.txt
 ```
-Some virulence genes:
+To identify virulence genes:
 ```
 abricate --db vfdb --quiet flye_output/assembly.fasta > abricate_results/virulence_results.txt

 ```
-Some plasmids:
+To identify plasmids:
 ```
 abricate --db plasmidfinder --quiet flye_output/assembly.fasta > abricate_results/plasmid_results.txt
 ```